 One significantly underused technology – the virtual twin – allows businesses, governments and other organizations to design and test their actions virtually, in the computer, before taking an action.
 By allowing us to understand the results of our plans before we act, virtual twins reduce or eliminate negative outcomes while increasing positive ones.

-Florence Verzelen, Dassault Systèmes EVP Industry, Field Marketing and Sustainability, explains.
+Florence Verzelen, Dassault Systèmes' Executive Vice-President, Industry, Field Marketing & Sustainability, explains.

 So, what is a virtual twin?
 Rudimentary digital twins – 3D computer models of products that do or could exist in the real world – have been in use since the 1960s.
 Although the technology has advanced in the past 60 years, every digital twin is, in fact, still just a 3D CAD model.
 Virtual twins, however, are a significant step beyond digital twins.
 With the ability to imagine and measure possible impacts, virtual twins deliver impressive sustainability potential on hundreds of measures.